Dental Implants – Port Orange, FL

 First, you’ll need to undergo a surgical process, during which your new tooth “root” will be inserted into the empty socket.
 Once this has been completed, a period of healing will be necessary; during this time, your new root will organically merge with your jawbone, creating a steady foundation for your restoration.
 Dr. Bannan cautions against smoking if you want to have dental implants as this will impede the healing process.

-Once we’ve determined that you’re ready, you’ll come to our South Daytona, FL office so that Dr. Sean Bannan can place your brand-new, beautiful crown on top of the post, completing your look and restoring the much-needed form and function to your smile.
-With dental implants, South Daytona residents can look forward to a high success rate, and as long as they’re cared for through oral hygiene and regular check-ups, they have a good chance of lasting for a lifetime.
+Once we’ve determined that you’re ready, you’ll come to our Port Orange, FL office so that Dr. Sean Bannan can place your brand-new, beautiful crown on top of the post, completing your look and restoring the much-needed form and function to your smile.
+With dental implants, Port Orange residents can look forward to a high success rate, and as long as they’re cared for through oral hygiene and regular check-ups, they have a good chance of lasting for a lifetime.
 Better yet, their durability allows you to bite and chew just like normal, and their natural look will blend right in with your existing smile.

 Indications for Dental Implants